 We’ve found creative thinking sessions which start later and finish earlier work better.
 Think 9.30 – 3.30 or 10 – 4.
 This gives people time to clear any overnight emails before the session starts.
 It gives them time to clear stuff at the end of the day.
 This means they’ll be more focused on your creative task during the day.

 Give them plenty of breaks too.
 When your brain’s in creative mode, it’s like putting your mind on turbo charge.
 You get higher performance, but it drains energy fast.
 You need to give people “off” time to recharge their creative batteries.

 Groups can and should include different creative working styles.
 Diverse styles bring a greater range of thinking and ideas to the creative problem.
 But, it also brings the challenge of how to get different styles to best work together in a group.

 If you’re leading the group, try to think ahead.
 Pick people you know who can work with other styles.
 But if you have to use people who find that hard, plan for how to handle them.

 This can be a problem, because there may well be some less than ideal creative styles in the team.
 Knowing who they are, and how difficult they can be is a big help.

-For example, one Sales manager we knew would happily come up with ideas during creative thinking sessions.
+For example, one Sales Manager we knew was a particular pain.
+They’d be happy to come up with ideas during creative sessions.

 Way to piss on everyone’s creative bonfire.

-Then there was a super extrovert innovation manager we knew.
-As the innovation manager, they felt the need to be the most innovative in the group.
+Then there was a super extrovert Innovation Manager we knew.
+They felt they had to be the most innovative one in the group.

 All the time.
 Every time.